 Sprague is a very small town located in the state of Connecticut.
 With a population of 2,940 people and just one neighborhood, Sprague is the 150th largest community in Connecticut.
-Sprague has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Sprague was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sprague is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sprague is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sprague who work in management occupations (11.21%), office and administrative support (10.75%), and sales jobs (10.16%).